Ben10164/CPSC326/Unit 1.md

 class Stmt{
 public:
     Token var;
-    // dont need an Assignment token, it is always there Expr expr;
+    // don't need an Assignment token, it is always there Expr expr;
 };